Janooba/immersive-interactions/README.md

 This project aims to provide the most comprehensive and physically accurate buttons and switches on the VRChat market.

+Online documentation for the Immersive Interactions package can be found [here](https://docs.google.com/document/d/1okMFHb6yietf2g4nO5SxbSJP94q_d9qgWeNA-ezVXew/edit?usp=sharing).

+If you’d like to test out the system yourself, join the following world: [Immersive Interactions](https://vrchat.com/home/world/wrld_925c0e94-a683-4100-8696-7b289becf392)

 ## Dependencies

 - Udon Sharp